Vestur/cs326-empaths/docs/milestone1.md

 <img width="1020" alt="Screen Shot 2022-03-24 at 12 22 32 AM" src="https://user-images.githubusercontent.com/77020125/159841685-f8998ae9-4933-4ef4-b97f-c84fcc9a5202.png">

 The lists page is where the user can create and post a new charity list.
 Lists are posts users can make that list charities by a sepcific category.
 For example, a user can create a list of animal related charities that they find reliable, close to them in location, agree with their mission, etc. Users can edit or delete their lists.
-((how will people like other's posts?
-Can we have lists appear in searches too? filter the search for most popular lists))

 <img width="1013" alt="Screen Shot 2022-03-24 at 12 23 09 AM" src="https://user-images.githubusercontent.com/77020125/159841737-47c94df3-0c85-4d51-8d20-398da1bb34cb.png">